 However, many retailers are falling behind customers' expectations.
 Salesforce recently reported:

-On the other hand, I'm sure many of you can also relate to wanting to be left alone to browse a shoe store without being pestered by a sales assistant.
+On the other hand, many of us can also relate to the over-zealous shoe store assistant when all we want is to secretly sniff the leather on a Manolo Blahnik (no?
+Just me?).
 In a supermarket, how many of us now choose to avoid human contact entirely by using the self-service checkout?
 Do you love it when the barista remembers your coffee order, or does it freak you out?

 What is the answer?

 Ultimately, personal service can mean different things to different people, in different contexts.